-Buttress roots may grow on the canopy and emergent trees.
-These roots provide support for these rainforest giants.
-Although the trees can be over 100 feet (30 m) tall, their roots typically do not grow more than 3 feet (0.9 m) into the native soils.
-The trees can obtain additional nutrients from the thin layer of top soil.

-There is dim light in the understory and the winds are light.
+Although the trees can be over 100 feet (30 m) tall, their roots typically do not grow more than 3 feet (0.9 m) into the soil.
+The trees obtain additional nutrients from the thin layer of topsoil.
+"Buttress roots" grow on some types of canopy and emergent trees, providing additional support.
+In the understory, the light is dim, and the winds are light.
 Smaller trees with umbrella-shaped crowns make up this layer.
 The leaves on the trees are large to catch any sunlight possible.
 Many herbivores reside at this level because the large leaves are less poisonous than some of the leaves found in the canopy.
 About 1% of the light received by the canopy reaches the forest floor.
-It is dark, warm and humid at this level.
-Fungus, bacteria and other decomposers keep the forest floor clean by feasting on organic material which falls from the other layers.
+It is dark, warm, and humid at this level.
+Fungus, bacteria, and other decomposing organisms keep the forest floor clean by feeding on fallen organic material from the other rainforest layers.
 Dense shrubs and grasses grow only where trees have fallen and allow sunlight to hit the forest floor, as well as along the edges of rivers and lakes.

-Plants are very diverse, but share many basic parts.
+Plants are very diverse but share many basic parts.
 The root systems of plants help to collect valuable nutrients from the soil.
 Rainforest plants have shallow root systems which run horizontally because any nutrients in the soil are located close to the surface.
 Some plants send roots down from the canopy in search of nutrients and water.
 This is called adventitious rooting.
 If these roots manage to hit water, they branch out quickly.
 The Banyan tree (Ficus benghalensis) from India and its relative the "Strangler fig" (Ficus crassiuscula) from tropical America are good examples of adventitious rooting.
 There are three types of leaf arrangement.
-Plants with a whorled leaf formation have three or more leaves circling around the stem, an alternate distribution has leaves in a stair step pattern up the stem and a paired pattern has leaves arranged in pairs up the stem.
-All flowering plant share one of the three leaf patterns.
+Plants with a "whorled" leaf formation have three or more leaves circling the stem, an "alternate distribution" has leaves in a step pattern up the stem, and a "paired" pattern has leaves arranged in pairs up the stem.
+All flowering plants share one of the three leaf patterns.
+FLOWERS